Sharon, Massachusetts: History

 Sharon's Second Historic District in 1991.
 In 1980, Stoneholm, located at 188 Ames Street, becomes a National Historic Landmark.
 In 1984, the Stoughtonham Furnace Site (partially in Foxborough) becomes a National Historic Landmark.
 In 1997, Borderland State Park (partially in Easton) becomes a National Register District.
 In 2004, Sharon's Third Historic District was approved by Town Meeting and accepted by the Commonwealth.

 This includes the Charles R. Wilber School, the Pleasant Street School, and the Kate Morrell Park.

 Geography

 According to the United States Census Bureau, the town has a total area of 24.2 square miles (62.6 km^{2}), of which 23.3 square miles (60.4 km^{2}) is land and 0.9 square mile (2.2 km^{2}) (3.56%) is water.
 This includes Lake Massapoag, which is one of the town's most prominent features and a popular recreational site for swimming and boating.
 It was largely responsible for the town's early development as a summer resort location.
 Massapoag is drained by the Canoe River to the south, and Massapoag Brook to the north.
+Sharon is bordered by the towns of Stoughton and Canton to the east, Mansfield and Easton to the South, Foxborough to the west, and Walpole and Norwood to the north.